tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 These dependencies cause problems in practice.
 Server operators often want to create short-lived certificates for servers in low-trust zones such as CDNs or remote data centers.
-This allows server opertors to limit the exposure of keys in cases that they do not realize a compromise has occurred.
+This allows server operators to limit the exposure of keys in cases that they do not realize a compromise has occurred.
 The risk inherent in cross-organizational transactions makes it operationally infeasible to rely on an external CA for such short-lived credentials.
 In contrast to OCSP